Skip to main content

 First some definitions, a workflow is a directed acyclic graph DAG of nodes that represent job specifications.
 A workflow engine is a distributed system that takes a workflow and orchestrates it to completion on workers while respecting among others all the dependency constraints of each job.
 There exists a great variety of workflows and many software are domain-specific workflow engines and workflow specs (if you are a software engineer, you probably already wrote one without realizing it).

-What will interest us here are workflows that can run arbitrary code in at least one major programming language (Python/Typescript/Go/Bash).
+What will interest us here are workflows that can run arbitrary code in at least one major programming language (Python/TypeScript/Go/Bash).
 Those are the most generic but also the most complex and the most difficult to optimize.
 Every node is a piece of code that takes as input arguments and data from other steps (or the flow inputs), do some side effects (http requests, computation, write to disk/s3) and then returns some data for other steps to consume.

 5 Major benefits of workflow engines: